peteraba/peteraba.com/content/blog/go-is-my-gateway-drug.md

 Takeaway:

-1. The cyclomatic complexity is a bit larger here, even without the error checking, but I do find it easier to read.
+1. The cyclomatic complexity is a bit larger here than with PHP, even without the error checking, but I do find it easier to read.
-2. Python's support for tuples and the zip function makes it kind of functional-like.
+2. Python's support for tuples and the `zip` function makes it kind of functional-like, although the `for` loop isn't all that usual in FP.
 3. There's nothing preventing us from calling this function with strange data.
 4. There's little we can expect from this function to be returned.
 If we change the return type to a string, the callers won't know until they get a runtime error.
 5. We are using the standard library here but `zip` feels much less esoteric than `array_diff_assoc` was for PHP.